winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 388\. Ānanda then bared his right shoulder and knelt on his right knee.
 He said to the Buddha, “Bhagavān, there are presently ascetic elders with much knowledge and who clearly understand the discourses and discipline.
 When those of pure virtue and exceptional conduct come to meet with the Bhagavān, I receive their reverence and personally meet and exchange greetings with them.
 After the Buddha’s extinguishment, they won’t come anymore, and I won’t have any meetings with his counterparts.
 How will it be the same?”
 {: #p388}

 389\.
 The Buddha told Ānanda, “Don’t be sad!
 Our kinsmen will always have four things they’ll remember.
 What are the four?
 First, they’ll remember the Buddha’s birthplace.
 Rejoicing and wanting to see it, remembering and not forgetting it, they’ll think of it fondly.
 Second, they’ll remember where the Buddha first awakened.
 Rejoicing and wanting to see it, remembering and not forgetting it, they’ll think of it fondly.
 Third, they’ll remember where the Buddha turned the Dharma wheel.
 Rejoicing and wanting to see it, remembering and not forgetting it, they’ll think of it fondly.
-Fourth, they’ll remember where the Buddha parinirvāṇa-ed.
+Fourth, they’ll remember where the Buddha <em>parinirvāṇa</em>-ed.
 Rejoicing and wanting to see it, remembering and not forgetting it, they’ll think of it fondly.
 {: #p389}

-390\. “Ānanda, after I parinirvāṇa, those kinsmen and kinswomen will remember, ‘The Buddha’s virtue was thus when he was born.’
+390\. “Ānanda, after I <em>parinirvāṇa</em>, those kinsmen and kinswomen will remember, ‘The Buddha’s virtue was thus when he was born.’
 ‘His miraculous abilities were thus when the Buddha attained awakening.’
 ‘The people he liberated were thus when the Buddha turned the Dharma wheel.’
 ‘His bestowal of the Dharma was thus when the Buddha was about to be extinguished.’
 After visiting each of those places and traveling to pay homage at those shrines, they’ll all be born in heaven when they die, aside from those who attain awakening.”
 {: #p390}

 391\.
-The Buddha told Ānanda, “After I parinirvāṇa, those of the Śākya tribe who come seeking awakening should be permitted to leave home.
+The Buddha told Ānanda, “After I <em>parinirvāṇa</em>, those of the Śākya tribe who come seeking awakening should be permitted to leave home.
 Confer onto them the full precepts.
 Don’t refuse them.
 When wanderers from different trainings come seeking awakening, permit them to leave home, too.
 Confer onto them the full precepts, and don’t test them for four months.
 Why is that?
 They have different theories.
 If they are delayed a while, they’re old views will arise again.”
 {: #p391}

 392\. Ānanda then knelt with his palms together in front of the Buddha.
 He said, “The monk Chanda is rude and obstinate.
 How shall we handle it after the Buddha’s extinguishment?”
 {: #p392}

-The Buddha told Ānanda, “After I parinirvāṇa, if that Chanda’s behavior isn’t agreeable and he doesn’t accept admonishment, then you all should give him the silent treatment.
+The Buddha told Ānanda, “After I <em>parinirvāṇa</em>, if that Chanda’s behavior isn’t agreeable and he doesn’t accept admonishment, then you all should give him the silent treatment.
 Order the monks not to speak with him, visit him, teach him, or do chores with him.”

-393\. Ānanda again asked the Buddha, “After the Buddha parinirvāṇa-s, how should we handle women who come to receive instruction?”
+393\. Ānanda again asked the Buddha, “After the Buddha <em>parinirvāṇa</em>-s, how should we handle women who come to receive instruction?”
 {: #p393}

 The Buddha told Ānanda, “Don’t give them a [personal] meeting.”